konsolebox/scripts/README.md

 Searches for binary files based on the value of `$PATH`.

+#### getabspath/*

+Scripts that implement getabspath() for various shells.  getabspath() is a function for shell scripts that's intended to get the strict absolute form of a path without relying on an external commands if possible.

 #### init/build-and-copy.sh

 A script I ended up making to automate building of my custom initrd.